 “The hippocampus represents a bottleneck in processing..adult hippocampal neurogenesis occurs at exactly the narrowest spot.

 We have derived the theory that the function of adult hippocampal neurogenesis is to enable the brain to accommodate continued bouts of novelty..a mechanism for preparing the hippocampus for processing greater levels of complexity.”

 The role of the hippocampus in emotion was ignored as it so often is.
-It seems to me that the way to address many of the gaps mentioned by the author may be to Advance science by including emotion in research.
+The way to address many of the gaps mentioned by the author may be to Advance science by including emotion in research.

 For example, from the author’s The mystery of humans’ evolved capability for adults to grow new brain cells: